dmccuskey/lua-class/README.md

 Advanced object oriented module for Lua (OOP)

 This single-file module started its life as [dmc-objects](https://github.com/dmccuskey/dmc-objects) and was used to create mobile apps built with the Corona SDK.
-It was later refactored into two files `lua_objects.lua` & `dmc_objects.lua` so that pure-Lua environments could benefit, too (eg, [lua-corovel](https://github.com/dmccuskey/lua-corovel)).
+It was later refactored into three files `lua_class`, `lua_objects.lua` & `dmc_objects.lua` so that pure-Lua environments could benefit, too (eg, [lua-corovel](https://github.com/dmccuskey/lua-corovel)).

 This power-duo have been used to create relatively complex Lua mobile apps (~60k LOC), clients for websockets and the WAMP-protocol, and countless others.